Convergences of looptrees coded by excursions: Introduction and presentation of the results

-An excursion $f$ such that $Jf=f$ or $Jf=0$ will be respectively called a \textit{pure jump growth (PJG) excursion} or a \textit{continuous excursion}.
-These two classes of excursions and the operator $J$ will be properly defined at the beginning of Section \ref{unification}.
 A linear combination of $\dtree[f]$ and $\dl[f]$ gives a pseudo-distance that induces a new hybrid metric space, denoted by $\vern[f]$, composed of loops and trees tangently glued together along some genealogical structure.
 More precisely, we choose $\dv[f]=\dtree[f]+2\dl[f]$ because the diameter of a metric circle is half of its length.
-We call $\vern[f]$ the \textit{vernation tree} coded by $f$.
+We call $\vern[f]$ the \emph{vernation tree} coded by $f$.
 The name vernation tree was chosen to distinguish this new object from the looptree $\lop[f]$.
 It refers to the arrangement of bud scales or young leaves in a leaf bud before it opens.
-Figure \ref{collection} presents some examples and non-examples of vernation trees.
-Let us already mention that independently, Blanc-Renaudie in \cite{blanc-renaudie} and Marzouk in \cite{marzouk_similaire} construct the same kind of spaces as part of their studies of scaling limits of models with prescribed degrees.
-While Blanc-Renaudie took the point of view of stick-breaking constructions and managed to mimic the association of a looptree with a discrete tree, Marzouk found the same coding by excursions as us and also identified the significance of PJG excursions.
+Figure~\ref{collection} presents some examples and non-examples of vernation trees.
+Let us already mention that independently, Blanc-Renaudie~\cite{blanc-renaudie} and Marzouk~\cite{marzouk_similaire} construct the same kind of spaces as part of their studies of scaling limits of models with prescribed degrees.
+While Blanc-Renaudie took the point of view of stick-breaking constructions and managed to mimic the association of a looptree with a discrete tree, Marzouk found the same coding by excursions as us and also identified the decomposition into a pure jump part and a continuous part.
 However, our methods to study convergences are completely different and we truly believe both should be useful according to context.

-We argue vernation trees yield the right notion to study convergences of looptrees.
-Theorem \ref{intro_uni} justifies this notion unifies the classical encoding of real trees and the encoding of looptrees introduced in \cite{curien2014} by Curien and Kortchemski.
-Moreover, vernation trees can naturally appear as limits of looptrees.
-Indeed, looptrees may converge to trees or other looptrees, and gluing two looptrees together still gives a looptree.
-Conversely, the limits of vernation trees are also vernation trees in some sense.
-To make this point rigorous, we will provide an intrinsic and topological definition for vernation trees in Section \ref{topo}.
-Informally, a metric space is a vernation tree when any two points at distance $r$ are joined by a path of length $r$ and any two distinct loops do not intersect at more than one point.
-We let the reader compare this definition with Figure \ref{collection}.
-Then, Theorems \ref{closed_vern}, \ref{vern_code/topo}, \ref{vern_topo/code} imply the following result.

-\begin{theorem} The space of compact vernation trees is the closure for the Gromov-Hausdorff topology of the set of vernation trees coded by excursions. \end{theorem}
+Let us now describe our codings more precisely.